 Any test or monitoring method provided for in Title 129; or

-Any other test, monitoring, or information-gathering method that produces information comparable to that produced by any method described in Condition I.(N).
+Any other test, monitoring, or information-gathering method that produces information comparable to that produced by any method described in Condition I.(E)(1) through (3).

 (F) Application for review of plans or advice furnished by the Director will not relieve the permittee of legal compliance with any provision of these regulations, or prevent the Director from enforcing or implementing any provision of these regulations (Title 129, Chapter 37).